 Some people are making a real mess trying to achieve this trick.
 They are opening the markers with pliers, washing them in hot water, boiling in a microwave, washing them again… oooooh is such a nightmare and a real fluorescent mess all-around your kitchen.
 Many times these preparations end with failure and frustration.
 That’s why I like to make things simpler in order to make them better.
 Using the following method you can achieve the same effect without doing all of the things I mentioned before.

 Take an illustration/picture with dark color background and write your message/clue on it, using the yellow fluorescent marker.
 Then hang it on any wall where the luminance is a bit lower.
 This way everything is visible except the hidden message, which appears under the black light only.

-Trust me, this way the message appears better and it take less time to prepare the puzzle.
+Trust me, this way the message appears better and it takes less time to prepare the puzzle.

-Tip: Don’t use just plain dark illustration/picture, rather use picture of something connected to your theme (like I did with the leaning tower of Pisa).
-This way even with brighter light in the room, the picture is a distraction to the message, and acts like a camouflage to it.
+Tip: Don’t use just plain dark illustration/picture, rather use a picture of something connected to your theme (like I did with the leaning tower of Pisa).
+This way even with brighter light in the room, the picture is a distraction to the message and acts as camouflage to it.

 Now Let’s make the black light:

 You can use a regular battery lamp or even a smartphone flashlight.